lscoppitto/docs-v3/docs/reference/api/zdm/index.md

     - Set the **X-API-KEY** header to a valid API Key.
 For information about how to get an API key, see [Authentication](#authentication).

 ## Authentication
-zDeviceManager grants access to endpoints by verifying an API key.
+Zerynth Device Manager grants access to endpoints by verifying an API key.

 The API key is a unique identifier that authenticates your requests and it is bound to a single workspace.